Prime Day 2020 is officially set for October 13

 Also, keep in mind that Amazon customers are only eligible for one free trial of Prime every 12 months.
 In other words, if you cancel your membership after Prime Day and decide to give Amazon Prime another try in December, you'll have to pay for your membership.

 Given Prime Day's popularity, we expect to see many of Amazon's rivals — such as Best Buy and Walmart — offer alternative deals of their own.
-Just last month Walmart debuted its new subscription service, Walmart Plus.
+Just last month, Walmart debuted its new subscription service, Walmart Plus.
 The $98 per year service is a direct competitor to Amazon Prime, which costs $119 per year.
+(Check out our What is Amazon Prime guide for all the perks associated with membership).

 Here at Tom's Guide we'll be bringing you the best Prime Day promos from now through the end of Prime Day.
 And make sure to bookmark our guide to 2020's best Black Friday deals for our predictions and the latest news on the holiday shopping season.